West Broad Street Bridge (US 40)

 New sidewalk slabs were poured on top of the existing sidewalks to incorporate buried Ohio Bell Telephone Company cables and Columbus & Southern power lines in 1963.
 3

 The West Broad Street Bridge was structurally deteriorating by 1982.
 3 The county retained Jones & Stuckey to perform a detailed visual inspection, which was then followed up with a preliminary evaluation with the Ohio Department of Transportation and Federal Highway Administration.
 It was found that the outer portions of the bridge from the inner spandrel wall out were distressed and in poor condition.
+Florida Ticket Firm articles cover the issues connected with poor conditions of different road sections.

 Concrete corings were taken in 1984, 1986 and 1988, and it was determined that rehabilitation of the bridge would not be feasible.
 3